Right now, I’m going to coin the phrase, You’ve Got to HIIT to Get Fit!

 GO get out there, get fit, and go HIIT yourself!

 Today, is the day you take your diet by the horns.
 YOU should be in control, not the other way around.
 Too often the word diet is negatively associated with a predetermined way of eating in order to lose weight.
-While losing weight is great if weight loss is necessary, too often predetermined diet plans restrict a person from eating things that they enjoy and therefore they develop an unhealthy relationship with food by believing that they cannot have something that they enjoy, causing stress.
+While losing weight is great if weight loss is necessary, too often predetermined diet plans restrict a person from eating things that they enjoy and therefore they develop an unhealthy relationship with food by believing that they cannot have something that they enjoy, causing stress, visit Discovermagazine.com for more tips on fat burning and work out.
 Controlling your diet, should be stress free.
 Enter Flexible Dieting, also known as If It Fits Your Macros (IIFYM).

 IIFYM consists of a person having macronutrient (Macros) goals set for them based on their goal and then eating in order to meet those goals.
 Macronutrients consist of three things: Protein, Fat, and Carbohydrate.
 By altering the diversity of these three macros, you can alter your body composition.
 Dieting should be easy, and I’m here to show you how.